-Over the year, some titles have been dropped from this list as they are overshadowed by new contenders, fall behind in updates or features.
+Over the years, some titles have been dropped from this list, as they are overshadowed by new contenders or fall behind in updates or features.
 Newer, better apps have taken their place.
-Still some apps hang on to the top spot tenaciously.
-To give a little more space to new blood, we asked around our editorial staff to see which new apps changed their lives in 2018, and here's what stood out:
+Yet, some apps still hang on to the top spot tenaciously.
+To create a little more space for new blood, we asked our editorial staff which new apps changed their lives in 2018.
+Here's what stood out:

 Recommended by David McCourt

-The Trips app has been around for a while but in 2018, Google rolled out a huge update that dramatically improved this app for me.
-It pulls information from Maps, Flights, Hotels and Gmail - there are times when the all-seeing, all-knowing Google data gathering machine is useful - to give your tailored holidays plans.
+The Trips app has been around for a while, but in 2018 Google rolled out a huge update that dramatically improved this app for me.
+It pulls information from Maps, Flights, Hotels and Gmail - there are times when the all-seeing, all-knowing Google data gathering machine is useful - to give you tailored holidays plans.

-What I love about the app is how well collated all of the information is.
-You really can manage your whole trip from one place, including getting an overview of your reservations and providing lists of things to do as well as information about getting around your destination.
+What I love about the app is how well curated all of the information is.
+You really can manage your whole trip from one place - getting an overview of your reservations, providing lists of things to do, as well as information about getting around your destination.
 You can also download your desinations so that you can access all features offline.

 Period Tracker Flo, Pregnancy & Ovulation Calendar